robstoll/atrium/README.md

 Following extensions are maintained outside of this repository.

-- [atrium-gradle-testkit](https://github.com/jGleitz/atrium-gradle-testkit): Atrium assertions to test Gradle plugins with TestKit.
+- [atrium-gradle-testkit](https://github.com/jGleitz/atrium-gradle-testkit): Atrium expectations to test Gradle plugins with TestKit.

-# How is Atrium different from other Assertion Libraries
+# How is Atrium different from other Expectation/Assertion Libraries

 The following subsections shall give you a quick overview how Atrium differ from other assertion libraries.